 How Not to Fall Off Track

 It seems so simple, right?
 So why is it that we somehow manage to fall back into the trap of pessimism?
 It often has something to do with a feeling of helplessness.
 This phenomenon takes place when we feel as if we have lost control over what happens to us, thus resulting in feeling helpless.
 Such thoughts commonly lead to a depressive state which, in turn, ends up feeling like a step back in our journey towards optimism.
-Recognise when this happens, and take control of your thoughts.
+So now, you need to know how to be more positive in these situations.
+First, recognise when this negativity washes over you.
+Second, take control of your thoughts.
 Some simple breathwork can assist you in calming the mind.
 As you breathe in think of calm thoughts, and as you breathe out visualise any unsettling or negative emotions disappearing.

 No Journey is a Straight Journey

-What’s important to remember is that what we learn, we can then unlearn.
+But what’s also important to remember is that what we learn, we can then unlearn.
+If you are just feeling a little down or in a bad mood, then there is definitely light at the end of the tunnel.
 Although you may have focused on the negatives earlier, that does not mean you cannot focus on the positives now.
 In order to shift our perspective, we must acknowledge the importance of balance.
 We must override negative thoughts with positive ones.

 Values: The Plan of Action